sunesimonsen/7W17732/Readme.md

 ## Step 4: Tweeting your first tweet ##

-We will start by adding support in the timeline view to listen for *add* events on the home timeline collection.
+We will start by adding support in the timeline view to listen for *add* events on the timeline collection.

-Open the `client/js/TimelineView.js` and add the following line to the top of the initialize method.
+Open the `client/js/TimelineView.js` and add the following line to the top of the *initialize* method.

     homeTimeline.on('add', this.add, this);

-Now when new models are added to the home timeline collection the *add* method on the view will be called.
+Now when new models are added to the timeline collection the *add* method on the view will be called.

 In the *add* method we will prepend a new tweet view to the timeline.